Dan Newhouse

-Newhouse was among the ten House Republicans who voted to impeach Donald Trump during his second impeachment.
-Benefiting from Washington state's blanket primary system and crowded primary, Newhouse advanced to the general election with 25.5% of the total vote, despite only garnering approximately one-third of the votes cast by Republicans.
+A moderate Republican, he is a member of the Republican Governance Group, and was among the ten House Republicans who voted to impeach Donald Trump during his second impeachment.
+Running for re-election in 2022, he benefited from Washington state's blanket primary system and crowded primary, advancing to the general election with 25.5% of the total vote, despite only garnering approximately one-third of the votes cast by Republicans.
 Newhouse is one of two Republicans to vote for impeachment and win renomination and reelections in 2022 and 2024, along with David Valadao of California.
+He is retiring in 2026.

 Early life and career

 Newhouse was born in Sunnyside, east of Yakima.
 His father's family was Dutch.
 His parents and all his siblings graduated from Washington State University.
 Newhouse's father Irv served in the Washington State House and Senate for 34 years, retiring in 1998.

 Newhouse graduated from Washington State with a Bachelor of Science degree in agricultural economics in 1977.
 In college, he was a member of Alpha Gamma Rho fraternity.
 He also is a graduate of the Washington Agriculture and Forestry Leadership Program.